farizvi/GlossaryBuilder/ReadMe.md

 dotnet restore
 ```

-- For client app, navigate to `src\GlossaryBuilder.WebUI\ClientApp` directory in command line and execute following command
+- For client app, navigate to `src\WebUI\ClientApp` directory in command line and execute following command
 ```
 npm  install
 ```

-- Navigate to `src\GlossaryBuilder.WebUI` directory from command line and run following command
+- Navigate to `src\WebUI` directory from command line and run following command
 ```
 dotnet run
 ```